the-company-tcus/docs/docs/_usage/api.md

     <td><code>padSpaceAfter</code></td>
     <td><code>boolean</code></td>
     <td><code>false</code></td>
     <td>Setting to <code>true</code> means that an extra whitespace is added after emoji.
-This is useful when browser handle emojis with half character length and following character is hidden.</td>
+This is useful when the browser handles emojis with half-character length and the following character is hidden.</td>
   </tr>
   <tr>
     <td><code>emoticon</code></td>